-Whether you’re a hobbyist or one of over 400,000 professionals operating in the U.S., you need to take proper care of your MIG welder.
+Whether you’re a hobbyist or one of over 400,000 professionals operating in the U.S., you must take proper care of your MIG welder.

-Routine maintenance is the best way to make sure you get a clean weld every time.
-And, since the best welders can cost nearly $500, it’s a good way to protect your investment, too.
+Routine maintenance is the best way to ensure you get a clean weld every time.
+And, since the best welders can cost nearly $500, it’s an excellent way to protect your investment, too.

 Here’s our guide to maintaining your MIG welder.